There’s no two ways about it: your business cannot thrive when organizational silos exist.

 All the while, there is an enormously costly duplication of efforts.
 Departmental leads devote time and resources to create reports, processes, metrics, methodologies and systems to measure their individual groups, yet those measures differ from team to team.

-With no common language; no standard basis for comparison, how can business leaders effectively evaluate performance and drive future goals?
+With no common language and no standard basis for comparison, how can business leaders effectively evaluate performance and drive future goals?

 The Solution: A Business Review Program